kisstp2006/game-engine/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.<br/>
-For more information about the copyright of the project, please refer to the [COPYRIGHT](COPYRIGHT) file, you can also find the license of the third-party libraries used in the project in the [external/licenses](external/licenses) directory.
+For more information about the copyright of the project, please refer to the [COPYRIGHT](COPYRIGHT) file.<br/>
+You can also find the license of the third-party libraries used in the project in the [external/licenses](external/licenses) directory.

+> [!TIP]
+> For any license inquiry, please contact us at [nexo.engine@gmail.com](mailto:nexo.engine@gmail.com?subject=[NEXO%20Engine]%20License)

 ### How to extract the third-party licenses file